Asset Deal – No Transfer of a Contractual Obligation to Cease and Desist

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

-In the case of a company acquisition as an asset deal, contractually existing obligations to cease and desist do not transfer to the buyer according to a ruling by the Cologne Regional Court on 26.09.2022 (Case No. 14 O 225/21).
+In the case of a company acquisition as an asset deal, contractually existing obligations not to act do not transfer to the purchaser, according to a judgment of the Cologne District Court from September 26, 2022 (Case No. 14 O 225/21).

-In a company acquisition under an asset deal, assets and economic goods, including legal relationships, are sold.
-However, this does not mean that a cease and desist declaration with penalty clause, which the company issued before the sale, automatically transfers to the buyer, explains attorney Michael Rainer, contact for business law at MTR Rechtsanwälte.
+In a company acquisition within the framework of an asset deal, assets and economic goods, including legal relationships, are sold.
+However, this does not mean that a cease-and-desist declaration with penalty obligations, which was issued by the company before the sale, automatically transfers to the purchaser, explains attorney Michael Rainer, a contact for business law at MTR Rechtsanwälte.

-In the case before the Cologne Regional Court, the company had previously unlawfully used a plaintiff’s photo for advertising.
-For this copyright infringement, the company had issued a cease and desist declaration with a penalty clause and committed to pay a contractual penalty in case of violation.
-Later, the company was acquired by the defendant in an asset deal.
+In the case before the Cologne District Court, the company had previously unlawfully used a plaintiff’s photo and advertised with it.
+For this copyright infringement, the company had issued a cease-and-desist declaration with penalty obligations and committed to paying a contractual penalty in the event of violations.
+Later, the company was acquired by the defendant within an asset deal.

-The copyright holder of the photo then found that his photo was unlawfully published again.
-Based on the cease and desist declaration with penalty clause, he now demanded the payment of the contractual penalty from the company buyer.
+The creator of the photo then discovered that his photo was again unlawfully published.
+Based on the cease-and-desist declaration with penalty obligations, he now demanded the payment of the contractual penalty from the purchaser of the company.

-However, his claim was not successful at the Cologne Regional Court.
-The defendant company buyer had not become a party to the cease and desist contract nor was it obligated to pay the contractual penalty for any other reason, the court made clear.
-Although the defendant had acquired certain assets through an asset deal, it was undisputedly not identical to the company that had committed to cease and desist.
-This company had been absorbed into another company, the Cologne Regional Court explained.
+However, his lawsuit was unsuccessful at the Cologne District Court.
+The court made it clear that the defendant purchaser of the company had neither become a party to the cease-and-desist contract nor was obliged to pay the contractual penalty for any other reason.
+The defendant had acquired certain assets via an asset deal but was undeniably not identical with the company that had committed to the cease-and-desist.
+This company had been absorbed into another entity, as the Cologne District Court explained.

-The acquisition of certain legal positions within the asset deal did not result in the defendant becoming a universal successor.
-Neither had it become a universal successor through universal succession, nor particularly by special provisions of the UmwG.
-Additionally, there was no continuation of the business operations of the sold company.
-Furthermore, the defendant is not passively legitimized.
+The acquisition of certain legal positions within the framework of the asset deal did not result in the defendant becoming a universal successor.
+Neither did it become a universal successor through general succession nor specifically through special provisions of the Reorganization Act (UmwG).
+Additionally, there was no continued business operation of the sold company.
+The defendant was also not passively legitimized.

-Therefore, the Cologne Regional Court ruled that the defendant company does not need to pay the contractual penalty.
-However, the plaintiff can still sue the company for a cease and desist.
+Therefore, the Cologne District Court decided that the defendant company does not have to pay the contractual penalty.
+However, the plaintiff can still file a cease-and-desist claim against the company.

 MTR Rechtsanwälte provides its clients with competent attorneys in business law.